Tivoli, Lazio: History

 Gaius Julius Solinus cites Cato the Elder's lost Origines for the story that the city of Tibur was founded by Catillus the Arcadian, a son of Amphiaraus, who came there having escaped the slaughter at Thebes, Greece.
 Catillus and his three sons Tiburtus, Coras, and Catillus (Note: In the Aeneid, Virgil makes Coras and the younger Catillus twin brothers and the leaders of a Tiburtine military force in support of Turnus.) drove out the Siculi from the Aniene plateau and founded a city they named Tibur in honor of Tiburtus.
 According to another account, Tibur was a colony of Alba Longa.
 Historical traces of settlement in the area date back to the thirteenth century BC.
 Tibur may share a common root with the river Tiber and the Latin praenomen Tiberius.

 From Etruscan times Tibur, a Sabine city, was the seat of the Tiburtine Sibyl.
 There are two small temples above the falls, the rotunda traditionally associated with Vesta and the rectangular one with the Sibyl of Tibur, whom Varro calls Albunea, the water nymph who was worshipped on the banks of the Aniene as a tenth Sibyl added to the nine mentioned by the Greek writers.
 In the nearby woods, Faunus had a sacred grove.
-During the Roman age Tibur maintained a certain importance, being on the way (the Via Tiburtina, extended as the Via Valeria) that Romans had to follow to cross the mountain regions of the Apennines towards the Abruzzo, the region where lived some of its fiercest enemies such as Volsci, Sabines, and Samnites.
+During the Roman age, Tibur maintained a certain importance, being on the way (the Via Tiburtina, extended as the Via Valeria) that Romans had to follow to cross the mountain regions of the Apennines towards the Abruzzo, the region were lived some of its fiercest enemies such as Volsci, Sabines, and Samnites.